Paul-G-Bim/todo-cli/README.md

-Explore various python concepts by building a todo app for a command line interface.
+Explore various python concepts by building a todo app with a command line interface.